10 Best Password Managers for Mac in 2024 + Coupons

 Bottom Line:

 Keeper is an extremely secure password manager with tons of useful features, including unique ones like an encrypted messaging app.
-It also has password vault auditing, dark web monitoring, more cloud storage than any competitor, and many other extras that will keep all of your passwords as secure as possible.
-Keeper has several plans to choose from, and you can try out most of its features with a 30-day free trial.
+It also has dark web monitoring, more cloud storage than any competitor, and many other extras that will keep all of your passwords as secure as possible.
+I appreciate how the password auditing makes it easy to see which of your passwords need updating, too.
+Keeper has several plans to choose from as well, and you can try out most of its features with a 30-day free trial.

 Read the full Keeper review >